mango-mises/mango-mises.github.io/_posts/2025-01-18-integrity-matters.md

 2. An event may causally depend on multiple independent events.
 This is a node with several parents.
 3. Two events cannot causally depend on each other.

-Let's fix a context.
-The details don't really matter yet, but in ours, events are blocks.
+While the context is not yet relevant, in ours, events correspond to blocks.
 Each view of the world has its own DAG, encoding known information.
 Since causality is absolute, all such DAGs are consistent in the sense that their superposition is also a DAG, corresponding to the union of information from constituent views.
-Note the stark contrast to possible of conflicting views of e.g. the longest/heaviest chain.
+Note the stark contrast to possible conflicting views of e.g. the longest/heaviest chain.
 In my opinion, such discrepancies hint that ordering must be founded on full information, i.e the entire ambient DAG as opposed to arbitrarily chosen substructures.

-The canonical DAG structure of causality relations precludes any inherent tendency in favor of sequential monopolies.
+The canonical DAG structure of causality relations precludes inherent bias in favor of sequential monopolies.
 In our distributed ledger context, there's a very compelling argument _against_ sequential monopolies - they are hugely centralized by definition.
 In the next section we'll distill this principled intuition into strong arguments in favor of _wide DAGs_ for the sake of social integrity.

 The fact _all_ events are naturally structured in a causality DAG inspires a separation between event revelation[^4] and event ordering.
 Revelation means each node should keep its full view in the form of its local causality DAG.
 Ordering then converts this DAG into a chain.
 This yoga is far-reaching and Sybil-independent.
 In PoS it is beautifully exemplified e.g. by [Narwhal and Tusk](https://arxiv.org/pdf/2105.11827) and [Mysticeti-C](https://arxiv.org/pdf/2310.14821).
 In PoW it is incarnated in the masterpiece called [DAG-KNIGHT](https://eprint.iacr.org/2022/1494.pdf) (and already in [GHOSTDAG](https://eprint.iacr.org/2018/104.pdf) before it).
-Let's dive in a little.
+Below we go into slightly more detail about the PoS and PoW contexts.

 ## PoS quorums